oroinc/documentation/backend/entities/customize-datagrids/backend/datasources/array.rst

             $source = [
                 // row 1
                 [
-                    'first_column' => 'Value in first row and first column', 'second_column' => 'Value in first row and second column' ],
+                    'first_column'  => 'Value in first row and first column', 'second_column' => 'Value in first row and second column', ],
                 // row 2
                 [
-                    'first_column' => 'Value in second row and first column', 'second_column' => 'Value in second row and second column' ],
+                    'first_column'  => 'Value in second row and first column', 'second_column' => 'Value in second row and second column', ],
                 // ...
             ];